-- Optional Topic proposal statement due in D2L assignment folder by midnight, September 7 (up to 20 points extra credit) - First draft due using D2L Discussion "Peer Review Forum" by midnight September 28 (20 points only if submitted prior to due date; no credit for late submissions) - Peer reviews of two first drafts due by midnight October 5 (40 pts possible, but only if submitted prior to due date; no credit for late submissions) - Final version of paper due in D2L assignment folder by midnight October 19 (150 pts)
+Topic proposal statement due in D2L assignment folder by midnight January 30 (25 pts)

+Complete First draft due in D2L Discussion "Peer Review Forum" by midnight February 22 (25 pts)

+Peer reviews of two first drafts due by midnight March 1 (50 pts)

+Final, printed version of paper due in class on March 22.
+You are also required to upload a copy of the same paper to a D2L assignment folder (150 pts)

 The topic for the research paper needs to be generally related to the issues of possible climate changes caused by human emissions of greenhouse gases and/or policies and methods for reducing greenhouse gas emissions.
 Two of the more popular policy ideas are carbon cap and trade and carbon tax, though others have been proposed.
 You are expected to research this issue and select a focused, debatable topic (or topic question) within this general theme as the topic for your paper.
-In the paper you are expected to include arguments, with references, on both sides of your focused topic, not just the side you may agree with.
+In the paper you are expected to include arguments, with references, on both sides of your focused question or topic, not just the side you may agree with.

 In past semesters the biggest problem with student papers has been failure to follow or understand the directions for the content of the paper, so I want to state it clearly.
 The type of paper you are expected to write is what I would call a "discussion-type" paper.
 However, if you do a web search for discussion paper, you will find a variety of definitions.
-These two links describe the type of paper that I want you along with some writing tips and suggestions, How to Write a Discussion Essay and How to Write a Good Discussion Essay.
+These two links describe the type of paper that I expect along with some writing tips and suggestions, How to Write a Discussion Essay and How to Write a Good Discussion Essay.
 You must select a topic that fits under the general themes stated above and is debatable.
 A debatable topic is one in which valid arguments can be presented on both sides.
 The main purpose of this paper is to learn about and discuss arguments on both sides of the topic with supporting references.
 You are informing the reader of both sides without your opinion.
 This is not a persuasive paper in which you are trying to convince the reader to your point of view.
 You are asked to briefly state your opinion in the conclusion, but that is not the focus of this paper.